- Home

 In response to this recommendation, Charleston County Park & Recreation Commission created the Accessibility Advisory Committee to perform the following functions:

-- Serve as a bridge between Charleston County Park & Recreation Commission and the local community of individuals with disabilities.
+- Serve as a bridge between CCPRC and the local community of individuals with disabilities, acting as our advocates in their groups and amongst their peers.

-- Advise Charleston County Park & Recreation Commission on services, programs, and opportunities for individuals with disabilities that may be lacking in the Charleston community, and make recommendations for inclusion.
+- Advise CCPRC on services, programs, and opportunities for individuals with disabilities that may be lacking in the Charleston community, make recommendations to CCPRC for inclusion.

-- Suggest opportunities to educate agency staff and serve as expert resources.
+- Suggest opportunities to educate agency staff and serve as one of our expert resources.

 Member Selection Process

-- The committee will be made up of 8-10 representatives from Charleston County and should represent the diversity of disabilities found in our community.
+- The committee will be made up of at least 8 representatives from Charleston County and should represent the diversity of disabilities found in our community.

 - Ideally, at least one member will represent a different faction of the disability community.
 (Note that disability doesn't always fit neatly into "specific categories," and members may represent different aspects of the disability community.)
 Charleston County disability statistics should be taken into consideration when determining committee representation (see statistics at bottom of document).